villeneuved/InfluxDB_HomeAssistant/README.md

 A sample program, InfluxDB2File.py, is provided to show how all of the values of an entity_id are read into a numpy file.
+You will need to change the username and password, and probably some entries in entity.

-Here, a list of pairs of measurements (e.g. %) and entity_ids (e.g. outdoor_temperature) are entered in the variable entity.
+Here, a list of pairs of measurements (e.g. %) and entity_ids (e.g. outdoor_temperature) are entered in the variable `entity`.
 The date-times and readings are written into the numpy-format file for each entity_id.
-You will need to change the username and password, and probably some entries in entity.
+TDate-times are written in POSIX format, i.e. floating point numbers with the number of seconds after 1 January 1970.
+Again, UTC timezone is used.

 ```
 python InfluxDB2File.py